Table of Contents

 Because of its structural importance to your cells and its potential anti-inflammatory effects, increasing your omega-3 intake via DHA and EPA sources like algae oil is thought to be good for supporting things like:

 Uses Of Algae Oil

 Because it is such a good source of both DHA and EPA, algae oil is perhaps most popularly found in capsule form to be used as an omega-3 fatty acid supplement.
-It’s especially useful as a vegan-friendly alternative to fish oil pills since they contain the same kind of omega-3s, minus the animal products.
+It’s especially useful as a fish oil alternative for vegetarians since they contain the same kind of omega-3s, minus the animal products.

 You might also find algae oil in its liquid form.
 You can ingest this oil straight as a supplement, or you can use it for cooking and baking since it has a relatively neutral flavor profile.

 But the promise of algae oil goes even further than diet supplements.
 Algae oil is becoming a popular ingredient in beauty and skincare staples like cleansers and face masks.
 There’s even evidence that algae oil could have a promising future as an alternative biofuel in the future!

 Until the advent of algae oil, fish oil supplements were thought to be the best supplements for people looking to boost their omega-3 intake.
 Plenty of research showed that people who ate more cold-water, oily fish were less likely to suffer from chronic heart conditions due to the high levels of EPA and DHA in their diet.
 This resulted in the widespread production and usage of fish oil supplements as a supplement for heart health and other health-boosting properties.